wusai2333/trib/doc/lab3.md

 ## System Scale and Failure Model

 There could be up to 300 back-ends.
-Back-ends may join and leave at will, but at any time there will be at least 1 back-end online.
-Also, you can assume that each back-end join/leave event will have a time interval of 30 seconds in between, and this time duration will be enough for you to migrate storage.
+Back-ends may join and leave at will, but you can assume that at any time there will be at least one back-end online (so that your system is functional).
+Your design is required to be fault-tolerant where if there are at least three back-ends online at all times, there should be no data loss.
+You can assume that each back-end join/leave event will have a time interval of 30 seconds in between, and this time duration will be enough for you to migrate storage.